 JARVIS

 Jarvis doesn’t appear in the current US Top 1000, but everyone knows the name.
 The name belongs Iron Man’s butler-turned-brilliant computer a character throughout the Marvel universe.
 With S-ending baby names enjoying a moment, Jarvis has potential.
-It comes from an old saint’s name, with a German origin, the element ger – spear.
+It comes from an German name worn by a saint.
 Back in 1905, Jarvis ranked #876.

 JUDSON